netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 We assume a protocol that provides information on links and border routers, such as MTU, bandwidth, latency, geo-location, as well as identities (interface ID, port and IP) of border routers.
-We assume the data is static, which means that bandwidth and latency reflect hardware characteristics rather than current or recent load.
+We assume that bandwidth and latency reflect hardware characteristics rather than current or recent load.

 ### Path Metadata Liveliness

 We assume that path metadata is updated at most every few hours.
-This should be more than sufficient since all values reflect hardware properties rather than current traffic load.
+This is appropriate because all values reflect hardware properties rather than current traffic load.
+Path metadata is disseminated together with paths, so its freshness also depends on the path lifetime, which can be several hours.

 ### Path Metadata Reliability